 Depending on the results, your specialist will suggest a method to eliminate the cancerous growth.
 It may be surgery, radiation therapy or laser therapy.

-If you are experiencing any symptoms of eye cancer or need further assistance, visit Yashoda Hospital & Research Centre, Nehru Nagar, Ghaziabad.
+If you are experiencing any symptoms of eye cancer or need further assistance, book an appointment at Yashoda Hospital & Research Centre, Nehru Nagar, Ghaziabad.
 Here, we have experienced ophthalmologists who make you comfortable with the procedure.
 Our experts in this field include:

 Dr. Arpit Pavaiya: Dr. Pavaiya is known for his insightful medical treatment approach for cataract surgeries, glaucoma & cataract and has performed more than 6000 cataract surgeries, thereby helping people to restore their vision and lead a happy life.
 He also possesses vast experience in diagnosing various rare disorders of the eye.

 Dr. (Brig.)
 Arvind Kumar Tyagi: Dr. Tyagi received his fellowship and training in surgical oncology from the Tata Memorial Hospital, Mumbai.
 He has had an exceptional career in the armed forces where he served for almost 30 years.
 An expert in all types of cancer surgeries, he has created more than 30,000 happy stories till date.